-The turnover was enough for international betting major Ladbrokes to attempt to operate legalized horse betting in the state in March 2008.
-However, due to the current gambling laws their effort proved futile.
+The turnover in gambling was lucrative enough to attract international betting major Ladbrokes to Mumbai.
+But their attempt to operate legalized horse betting in the state in March 2008 proved futile, due to the existing gambling laws.
 While betting on horses is legal, wagering on other sports is banned.

 When it comes to betting most laws focus on running gaming houses.
-The punishments are minor with a 1 month prison term and a meager fine of around $4.
-The second offence invites a three-month prison term although the fine remains the same while a third time offender is liable to face a jail term of 6 months.
+The punishments are minor with a 1-month prison term and a meagre fine of around $4.
+The second offence invites a three-month prison term although the fine remains the same while a third-time offender is liable to face a jail term of 6 months.

 As per the laws of the state, public gambling and operating a common gaming house is an offence.
 Anyone can also be charged even if found present in the gaming house.
-Online gambling laws are also complex in nature with the state deeming online gambling an offense under the Bombay Wager Act.
+Online gambling laws are also complex in nature with the state deeming online gambling an offence under the Bombay Wager Act.

 Betting on horses has always been an exception in a state that has otherwise frowned upon other forms of betting.
 There is no doubt that horse racing wouldn’t have the same appeal if betting wasn’t involved.

 Placing wagers with a licensed bookmaker at a racecourse is permitted.
-Maharashtra is among 8 states to have created exceptions in their statutes to allow horse race betting with specific rules and conditions found in a separate statute, the Bombay Race Courses Licensing Act, 1912.
+Maharashtra is among 8 Indian states to have created exceptions in their statutes to allow horse race betting with specific rules and conditions.
+These can be found in a separate statute, the Bombay Race Courses Licensing Act, 1912.

-Mumbai and Pune is where all the horse racing action takes place under the aegis of the Royal Western Turf Club of India (RWITC), the premier racing club of India.
-Both racing tracks host a number of prestigious thoroughbred horse racing events that include the Derby, 2000 Guineas, St. Leger, and Poonawalla Multi-million, and many more.
-Mumbai’s Mahalaxmi Racecourse has a packed calendar from November to April.
+Of the two tracks, Mumbai’s Mahalaxmi Racecourse is the more prominent and prestigious venue.
+It hosts a number of prestigious thoroughbred horse racing events that include the Derby, 2000 Guineas, St. Leger, and Poonawalla Multi-million, and many more.
+The Racecourse has a packed calendar from November to April.

-For the most part, thoroughbred horseracing was legalized following a Supreme Court ruling in 1996 in the case of Dr. KR Lakshmanan v.
-State of Tamil Nadu (AIR 1996 SC 1153) which stated that horse betting was both a game of chance and a game of skill based on which it is not illegal gambling according to the Police Act of 1988 or Gaming Act of 1930 .
-As a result of the Supreme Court’s ruling, betting on horses became legal.
+For the most part, the legality of thoroughbred horseracing was fully settled in a Supreme Court ruling in 1996 in the case of Dr KR Lakshmanan v.
+State of Tamil Nadu (AIR 1996 SC 1153).
+It stated that horse betting was both a game of chance and a game of skill based on which it is not illegal gambling according to the Police Act of 1988 or Gaming Act of 1930.
 In its ruling the court observed

-We have no hesitation in reaching the conclusion that the horse-racing is a sport which primarily depends on the special ability acquired by training.
+We have no hesitation in reaching the conclusion that horse-racing is a sport which primarily depends on the special ability acquired by training.
 It is the speed and stamina of the horse, acquired by training, which matters.
 Jockeys are experts in the art of riding.
-Between two equally fast horses, a better trained jockey can touch the winning-post.
+Between two equally fast horses, a better-trained jockey can touch the winning-post.

 As far as horse racing in Maharashtra goes, there are days when the two courses in Mumbai and Pune can give Ascot, Epsom, and Sandown a run for their money.
 The Government of Maharashtra also earns millions of dollars in taxes under The Maharashtra Betting Tax Rules of 1961 and the Maharashtra Betting Tax Act of 1925.
-The State Government and the Bombay Municipal Corporation continue to net a hefty 48 percent in taxes and license fees on horse betting.
+The State Government and the Bombay Municipal Corporation continue to net a hefty 48% in taxes and license fees on horse betting.

-The main cricket stadiums in Maharashtra are the Wankhede Stadium and DY Patil Stadium in Mumbai, and the Maharashtra Cricket Association Stadium in Pune, and the VCA Stadium in Nagpur.
-Domestic and international games are played on these grounds which are always packed in capacity.
+The main cricket stadiums in Maharashtra are the Wankhede Stadium and DY Patil Stadium in Mumbai, the Maharashtra Cricket Association Stadium in Pune, and the VCA Stadium in Nagpur.
+Domestic and international games are played on these grounds which are always packed to the rafters.

-While residents of Maharashtra are cricket crazy to say the least but punters don’t have the opportunity to place legal wagers on cricket matches.
+While residents of Maharashtra are cricket crazy, punters don’t have the opportunity to place legal wagers on cricket matches.
 Any form of betting on cricket is against the law according to the Public Gaming Act which makes it illegal to operate or visit a gambling venue.

 However, the law remains ambiguous since there is no clear definition of gambling within the Act, which makes it hard to determine if cricket betting as illegal as betting on the roll of a dice.
 Many argue that cricket is a game of skill and is therefore not covered by the Act.
 This could be backed up with the clause within the Act which states